Back to journal

 1. You are the only person who knows how everything works

-If your business lives primarily inside your head, the processes, the client preferences, the 'how we do things here,' the passwords, the workarounds, the history of why things are set up the way they are, then you have a single point of failure problem.
-And it's you.
+The processes, the client preferences, the 'how we do things here,' the passwords, the workarounds, the history of why things are set up the way they are.
+If it lives primarily in your head, you are a single point of failure.
+And that single point of failure is you.

-Adding a VA to this situation doesn't help.
-Those hands have nowhere to go without you directing every single move.
-They can execute tasks you brief clearly, but they can't fill in the gaps, make judgment calls, or hold the picture when you step away.
+The result is a business that can only run when you're in it.
+People can execute what you brief clearly, but they can't fill in the gaps, make judgment calls, or hold the picture when you step away.
 So you never actually step away.
-And the business never actually becomes less dependent on you.

-What you need is someone who can come in, extract that institutional knowledge from your head, build systems and documentation around it, and create the infrastructure that means the business knows how to run itself even when you're not looking.
-That's not VA work.
-That's second-in-command work.
+What changes that is someone who comes in, extracts the institutional knowledge from your head, builds the infrastructure around it, and creates systems that mean the business knows how to run even when you're not looking.
+That is not task-level work.
+That's 2IC work.

 2. You are making operational decisions all day, every day

 Approving things.
-Answering questions your team should be able to answer themselves.
-Solving problems that shouldn't need to reach you.
-Deciding things that shouldn't require your input.
-If you track your time honestly for a week and find that a significant chunk of your day is spent on this kind of operational decision-making, you've identified the problem.
+Answering questions your team should be able to answer.
+Solving problems that shouldn't reach you.
+Deciding things that shouldn't need your input.
+Track your time honestly for a week.
+If a significant chunk of it is operational decision-making, you've found the problem.

-You are functioning as your own 2IC.
-And doing it badly, not because you're not capable, but because it's not where your time and energy should be going.
-Every hour you spend deciding what font to use in a client proposal, or approving a social media caption, or troubleshooting a tool your team doesn't know how to use, is an hour you're not spending on the things only you can do.
-The vision, the strategy, the relationships, the work that actually moves the business forward.
+You are functioning as your own second-in-command.
+And doing it badly, not because you're not capable, but because it is not where your time and energy should be going.
+Every hour spent approving a caption or troubleshooting a tool is an hour not spent on the things only you can do.
+The vision.
+The strategy.
+The relationships.
+The work that actually moves the business forward.

-3. You have hired help but you are still exhausted
+3. You have support but you are still exhausted

-This is the one that confuses founders the most and causes the most self-doubt.
-You've done the right thing.
-You've invested in support.
-You have a team, maybe a small one, maybe a few contractors, and yet you are still running on empty.
-You feel guilty about it because you feel like you should feel better.
-You have help.
+This is the one that causes the most self-doubt.
+You've invested in help.
+You have people.
+And yet you're still running on empty.
+You feel like you should feel better.
 Why don't you feel helped?

 Because the team needs managing.
 And if you're the one managing them, you haven't reduced your load.
-You've shifted it sideways and added a new layer of complexity on top.
-Now you have people to coordinate, output to review, questions to field, and the ongoing low-level cognitive weight of keeping track of what everyone is doing and whether it's getting done properly.
+You've shifted it sideways and added a new layer of complexity.
+Now you have people to coordinate, output to review, questions to field, and the ongoing cognitive weight of keeping track of what everyone is doing and whether it's getting done right.

-A team without operational leadership above them and below the founder level is a team that will always route back to the founder.
-Not because they're incapable, but because that's the path of least resistance when there's nobody else to route to.
+A team without operational leadership between them and the founder will always route back to the founder.
+Not because they're incapable.
+Because that's the path of least resistance when there's nobody else to route to.

 A 2IC changes that routing.
-They sit between the founder and the team.
-They manage up by keeping the founder informed of what matters without overwhelming them with everything.
-They manage down by giving the team the direction, accountability, and support they need to actually perform.
-The founder stops being the hub that everything runs through and starts being the leader the business actually needs them to be.
+They sit between you and the team.
+You stop being the hub everything runs through and start being the leader the business needs you to be.

 4. You cannot take three days off without something going sideways

-This one is a real diagnostic.
-Not a theoretical exercise, an actual test.
-If you disappeared for 72 hours with no phone, no email, no Slack, what would happen to your business?
+This is a real diagnostic.
+Not theoretical.
+If you disappeared for 72 hours with no phone, no email, no Slack, what would happen?

 A business that cannot function without its founder for three days does not have a capacity problem.
 It has a dependency problem.
-The business is structurally reliant on the founder's presence, attention, and judgment in a way that makes stepping back genuinely risky.
-And no VA hire fixes that, because the problem isn't about task volume.
-It's about decision-making infrastructure.
+The business is structurally reliant on your presence, your attention, your judgment, in a way that makes stepping back genuinely risky.

 5. You know what needs to change but you cannot get to it

 You can see the problems.
 You're not oblivious.
 You know the content system is inconsistent.
-You know the client onboarding process is a bit chaotic.
-You know ClickUp is set up wrong and nobody's really using it properly.
+You know the onboarding process is a bit chaotic.
+You know the project management tool is set up wrong and nobody's really using it properly.
 You know you need better reporting, a cleaner team structure, a more documented way of doing things.

-You know all of this.
 You've known it for a while.
-The list of things-to-fix-when-you-have-time exists somewhere, in your head or in a document or in the back of your mind at 11pm when you can't sleep.
+The list of things-to-fix-when-you-have-time exists somewhere, in your head or a doc or in the back of your mind at 11pm when you can't sleep.

 That gap, between knowing what needs to happen and actually making it happen, is exactly what a good 2IC closes.

-First, don't be hard on yourself.
-The founder who is doing everything, overwhelmed, and still holding it together is not failing.
+Don't be hard on yourself.
+The founder doing everything, overwhelmed, and still holding it together is not failing.
 They're doing something genuinely hard.
-Building a business is hard.
-Running it operationally while also trying to grow it and lead it is hard.
-Recognising that you need a different kind of support is not an admission of weakness.
+Recognising that you need a different level of support is not weakness.
 It's clarity.

-Third, start with the diagnostic.
-Before you make any hire or any investment, get a clear picture of what's actually going on in your business operationally.
+Start with the diagnostic.
+Before any hire, get a clear picture of what's actually going on operationally.
 Where the real leverage is, what needs to change first, and what kind of support will actually move the needle.
 That's exactly what the AI Operations Audit is designed to do.
 Ninety minutes, a clear output, and you'll know what you're actually dealing with.

 Book the Audit